but i'm a cheerleader

 Megan (Lyonne) is an all-American perfect girl.
-She's a cheerleader, dates the captain of the football team and has the life that any teenage girl dreams of.
-But Megan also has pictures of girls in her locker, a poster of Melissa Etheridge on her wall and is a vegetarian—all of which add up to only one conclusion.
-Megan is gay!
-Or at least her family and friends think so, which leads to an intervention and enrolment in "True Directions", a homo-rehab camp designed to reinforce gender roles and produce good, straight members of society.
+She's the titular cheerleader, dates the captain of the football team and has the life that any teenage girl dreams of.
+Megan also has pictures of girls in her locker, a poster of Melissa Etheridge on her wall and is a vegetarian—all of which add up to only one conclusion… Megan is gay!
+Or at least her family and friends think so, which leads to an intervention and enrolment in "True Directions", a homo-rehab camp designed to reinforce gender roles and produce straight members of society.

 "True Directions" is camp in every sense of the word.
-Camp Director Mary J Brown (Cathy Moriarity) sets the flamboyant tone from her first scenes and her performance never lets up.
-She's accompanied by RuPaul - out of drag but still SO gay - as assistant camp director Mike who is nothing short of obsessed with the gay sex he isn't having.
+Camp Director Mary J Brown (Cathy Moriarity) sets the flamboyant tone instantly and never lets up.
+RuPaul - out of drag but still SO gay - plays assistant camp director Mike, who is nothing short of obsessed with the gay sex he isn't having.
 The buildings are painted in bright pink and blue, as are the costumes the participants are required to wear, and the whole thing has the feel of a cartoon.
-In a way, the characters have that two-dimensional feel of cartoons as well.
+The characters often have that two-dimensional feel of cartoons as well.

 Megan arrives to meet her fellow campers, which includes Graham (the gorgeous Clea Duvall), a street-smart dyke who just wants to endure the camp, go to college and continue her silver-spoon existence being a lesbian right under her unsuspecting parents' noses.
 Needless to say, all "True Directions" does for Megan is open up her true path in life, and when she falls in love with Graham it changes everything.

-While the leads are excellent in their roles, some of the supporting characters really do their best to steal this movie from under them.
-New Zealander Melanie Lynskey, after nearly snatching Ever After from Drew Barrymore, pulls off her scenes here with a delightful smugness that just makes you want to cheer for and strangle her at the same time.
-Katharine Towne is a scream as Sinead, the goth-wannabe with a serious crush on Graham and an overly-fond attitude towards her electroshock therapy.
+While the leads are excellent, the supporting cast do their best to steal the film.
+Melanie Lynskey, after snatching Ever After from Drew Barrymore and Heavenly Creatures from Kate Winslet, pulls off her scenes with dry wit and a delightful smugness.
+Katharine Towne is a scream as Sinead, the goth-wannabe with a crush on Graham and an over-fondness for her electroshock therapy.
 Eddie Cibrian, so macho as a firefighter on Third Watch, is almost too convincing as Mary Brown's gay son Rock.
 His character was written as a walking cliché and he pulled everything he could (ahem) out of the role.
 Watch also for a priceless cameo from eighties teen princess Ione Skye (Say Anything).

 The film doesn't play everything for laughs.
-The sex scene between Graham and Megan is surprisingly tender and I actually found the interactions between the "True Directions" inmates and their parents quite harrowing at times, particular Graham's dealings with her angry, rich father who threatens to cut off her entire future if she doesn't "get this gay thing out or her system".
-Having all this play against the disturbingly colourful backgrounds gets rather surreal.
-You get a sense at times of a one-laugh joke having been carried too far, but then the film manages to right itself and continue on its merry way.
+The sex between Graham and Megan is surprisingly tender and I found the interactions between the inmates and their parents quite harrowing at times, particularly Graham's dealings with her angry, rich father who threatens to cut off her entire future if she doesn't "get this gay thing out or her system".
+Having all this play against the disturbingly colourful backgrounds quickly becomes surreal.
+You get a sense of a one-laugh joke having been carried too far, but then the film manages to right itself and continue on its merry way.

 It's all very heartwarming, but at times a little empty and awkward, like the film has so many messages and doesn't know which ones it really wants to deliver.
-The ones that get through are perfectly fine, but I don't think involving the parents and trying to ram home that all straight people hate homosexuals and want them to get over it really did the film any favours.
-These moments propelled the film from satire into unsuccessful social commentary.
-The last-ditch attempt to dispel this illusion with Megan's parents attending the PFLAG meeting scene just feels tacked on and doesn't do anything to help.
+The ones that get through are perfectly fine, but I don't know that trying to ram home that all straight people hate homosexuals and want them to get over it really did the film any favours.
+It’s these moments in particular that haven’t aged well.
+The last-ditch attempt to dispel this illusion with Megan's parents attending the PFLAG meeting just feels tacked on and doesn't do anything to help.

-However hilarious, there is a militant "us against them" undertone to the movie that feels a little troubling by the end.
+However hilarious at times, there is a militant "us against them" undertone that feels a little troubling by the end.
 The entire "life re-enactment" of straight sex was nothing short of icky.
 A little more common ground found between gay and straight might have been nice.
 Instead of the feeling that Megan and Graham are being forced to run away from the world to be in love, wouldn't it have been nice to have their reward for being brave be that unbeknownst to them they are actually running towards the world where it is possible to find a place of tolerance and acceptance?